mekdie/MekdieJack/README.md

 - First release and publishing trial on GitHub Website Hosting
 - Very basic logic of MekdieJack (To be extended)
 - Basic layout design (To be updated)
+*Version 1.0.1 Alpha:*
+- Hide the in-game control properly to separate between start game and restart